floodgear/test/README.md

-# this is a test repository in order to get familir with github
+# this is a test repository in order to get familiar with github